adityakmehrotra/Inversion-Counting/README.md

 1

 ### Sample Input and Output Description
 The sample input has two instances.
 The first instance has 5 elements and the second has 4.
-For eachinstance, your program should output the number of inversions on a separate line.
+For each instance, the program should output the number of inversions on a separate line.

 ### Time Complexity
 The time complexity of the optimal inversion counting problem for 1 array is **O(n * log(n))**.